My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 The DJs for the station were super.
 They introduced their listeners to the Real Rock Stars, refusing to play hard rock or heavy metal.
 We never had to listen to the repetitious "Top 10 Hits" played on other stations.

-I became a fan of Springsteen's old music listening to Daniel's show.
-Some of those songs are still the base of my favorite tunes.
+I became a fan of Springsteen's old music while listening to Daniel's show.
+Some of those songs are still included in my favorite tunes.

 It all ended in September 1984 when WQDR went to a Country format.
 I stopped listening to the radio when I returned from overseas in 1986.